mwolak07/LLM_Classifier/README.md

 # LLM Classifier
 This repo contains the code for a large language model (LLM) output classification project.
 The goal is to investigate ways of classifying if a piece of text comes from a human, or a large language model.
 This is our final project for CS 4400 at NEU for the spring 2023 semester.

+## Directory map:
+- data: contains all of the data, large files not uploaded to github.
+  - bloom_
+  - MS_MARCO: contains the MS MARCO human data.
+  - fasttext: contains the pre-trained fasttext data.

 ## Viewing the docs:
 Open the index.html file for the docs.
 This is under: docs/_build/html/index.html